-Use this test to display the serial data transmitted by the selected vehicle electronic control module (ECM).
+Use this item to display the current emission related data from the selected electronic control module (ECM) of the vehicle.
 The main body of the screen has two columns; the left-hand column is a description of the parameter and the right-hand column is the parameter value or state.
-Viewing options and operations are the same as the Scanner function, see Data Display, on page 33, for more information.